As daylight Savings begins, Divine Liturgy will return to 4:00 PM starting On Saturday, March 15.

 We invite you to come and see who we are and what we are all about as part of the Eastern half of the Universal Church.

-It is the custom in some churches to bless flowers on the feast of the Dormition of the Holy Theotokos.
+It is customary in many churches to bless candles on the feast of the Meeting of the Lord.

 This community is forming with the blessing of Bishop Kurt Burnette of the Byzantine Catholic Eparchy of Passaic, New Jersey